 For iPhone and Android users, this app is free.
 It provides up-to-the-minute information about which lounge areas are nearby.
 It does this by processing information about individual memberships and itineraries.
 It also provides a place to post a review and photos of a particular lounge to inform (or in some cases, warn) fellow passengers seeking places to rest their weary legs in between flights.

-Air-Scent Systems and Products Are Needed To Improve Airport Restrooms
+Air-Scent Systems Are Needed To Improve Airport Restrooms

 Expensive flourishes, warm personal exchanges and innovative designs all have their place in the unconscious formation of a user’s first impression of an airport restroom.
 However, ambient air-care masterfully applied by our experts carry it a few fragrant steps further by seamlessly imprinting the foundation for a loyal customer experience.